 In order to determine the number of units attributable to a person under 10 V.S.A. § 6001 (3)(A)(iv), the date that a unit is deemed to be "constructed" shall be the date of the first occurrence of any of the following events:

-(i) the issuance of a state water supply/wastewater permit;

-(ii) the issuance of a municipal zoning or building permit; or enhancement and is and not removed or sold at any time thereafter.
+- (i) the issuance of a state water supply/wastewater permit; - (ii) the issuance of a municipal zoning or building permit; or

 (iii) the commencement of construction of improvements on the project.